Best Buy PS5 restock now live — how to get your console

 A Best Buy PS5 restock is now underway.
 The electronics retailer has PS5 restock for its Best Buy Totaltech members only.
 (Membership costs $199/year).

 Members can get the PS5 for $499 via this link or the PS5 Digital for $399 via this link.
-It's worth noting that Best Buy now has a queue-based system for its PS5 restocks.
-After hitting the "add to cart" button, you'll be placed on a virtual queue.
-You'll need to be signed in to your Best Buy account so that Best Buy can verify your info.
+You'll need to be signed in to your Best Buy account so that Best Buy can verify your Totaltech membership.

 Best Buy PS5 restock